Child Sponsorship FAQs

 Child Sponsorship pairs you with a vulnerable child in a community World Vision is working within.
 Your regular donations help transform their life and you have the privilege of watching them grow.

-Your monthly donation helps to support the ongoing projects we’re completing in your sponsored child’s community to improve their quality of life: anything from providing access to clean water, protecting children from child marriage and violence, ensuring children go to school, and helping with healthcare and nutrition.
+You empower our community projects in the sponsored child’s community to improve their quality of life.
+This includes access to clean water, protecting them from child marriage and violence, ensuring they go to school and helping with healthcare and nutrition.

 You can easily sign up to sponsor a child on the Sponsor a Child page or by calling our Supporter Care Team on 01908 84 10 10.

 World Vision has had a Child Sponsorship programme for more than 70 years, we pair donors with a vulnerable child who needs protection and empowerment.

 Child Sponsorship brings much-needed change to more than just one child — the benefits you help provide extends to each child's family, their community and other children in need.

 This is because World Vision partners, plans and works alongside local community members to help build healthy, sustainable communities for vulnerable children in the world’s hardest places.
 Learn more about how Child Sponsorship works.